 Long story short, if you’re performing additional steps after installing React Native modules, you should keep on reading!

-The codebase is harder to upgrade and maintain and you spend more time on adding additional packages
+The codebase is harder to upgrade and maintain

 If you are still managing your dependencies “the legacy way” as described above, you’re missing out on the build improvements and automation.
-As a result, experimenting with new dependencies becomes more challenging and it takes longer to set them up.
+As a result, experimenting with new dependencies becomes more challenging, and it takes longer to set them up.
 Some libraries may even cease to work as developers migrate them to the new build system.

-Also, you need to spend more time on upgrading to newer React Native versions as there are a bunch of native dependencies and native code that has to be revised and upgraded.
+Also, you need to spend more time on upgrading to newer React Native versions, as there are a bunch of native dependencies and native code that has to be revised and upgraded.

 The new system is based on dedicated native build tools, such as CocoaPods and Gradle.
 Because of that, it is able to handle a lot of those meticulous steps for you.

-Solution: Switch to autolinking (CocoaPods/Gradle based)
+Switch to autolinking (CocoaPods/Gradle based)